PGfAR diverse programmes: Optimising diagnosis of symptomatic cancer

 Aims of the programme

 In 2007, around 5000 lives a year were lost in the UK compared to sister countries from later cancer diagnosis.
-The he Optimising diagnosis of symptomatic cancer programme sought to improve the time to diagnosis of symptomatic cancers focusing, although not exclusively, on lung, colorectal and pancreatic cancer.
+The Optimising diagnosis of symptomatic cancer programme sought to improve the time to diagnosis of symptomatic cancers focusing, although not exclusively, on lung, colorectal and pancreatic cancer.

 Three thematic and synergistic areas were targeted: